GavinPalmer1984/rasa_bots/politician_bot/data/nlu.md

 - why will democracy work
 - how will democracy work
 - how does volunteering work
+- how will you organize volunteers?
+- what is crowd sourcing?

 ## intent:what_is_a_crowd_sourcing_example
 - what is an example of crowd sourcing
 - crowd sourcing can not work
 - crowd sourcing is not proven
+- how does the it system work?

 ## intent:what_is_another_name_for_the_it_system
 - what should we call the it system